$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cover furniture where the cat has peed.

-Put the cats bed or their food where they have previously urinated.
+Place the cat’s bed or their food bowl, where they have previously urinated.
 This will stop them from going back to the same place to urinate.

 Once you have thoroughly cleaned the the cats pee try using a cat repellent spray in that area to prevent any more peeing outside of the litter box.